python-ellar/ellar/docs/overview/modules.md

 class CarModule(ModuleBase):
     def __init__(self, config: Config):
         self.config = config

-    def register_providers(self, container: Container) -> None:
-        # Additional provider registrations can be performed here
-        pass
 ```

 In this example, the `CarModule` class accepts a `Config` object in its constructor.
 This allows us to access configuration parameters within the module.
-Additionally, the `register_providers` method can be utilized for more advanced provider registrations within the container.

 ## **Module Middleware**
 Middleware functions can be defined at the module level using the `@middleware()` function decorator.
 Let's illustrate this with an example: